adamwdraper/appular/README.md

 # Appular

-A modular Javascript organizational scheme based on Backbone, RequireJs and Mocha for testing.
+A modular Javascript organizational scheme based on Backbone and RequireJs for coding, Karma and Mocha for testing, and Grunt for building.

-Appular isn't really a framework.
+Appular isn't a framework.
 It does a couple of nice things, like loading modules based on data attributes, but mostly it aims to help you:
 - Organize JS into reusable modules
 - Keep your JS DRY
 - Break down your apps into smaller pieces to make it more maintainable and testable